Eating Disorder Therapy Orlando

 Instead of getting caught up on trying to be something they think they need to be to meet society's standards, ACT allows them to accept them for who they are (perceived flaws and all), and be true to their authentic self.

-With ACT, clients can learn to experience emotions and thoughts with curiosity and compassion instead of judgement.
-(To read more on how curiosity and compassion are helpful in healing, check out this article).
+With ACT, clients can learn to experience emotions and thoughts with curiosity and compassion instead of judgment.
 Often clients with eating disorders struggle with perfectionism and extreme thinking (not allowing space for the in-between, either I am a success or I am a failure).
 With ACT, the client can learn to be comfortable within the grey areas of life (to live in duality, I am successful and sometimes I fail) and can learn to Ride the Wave, as the saying goes in ACT.
 Emotions rise and fall a lot like waves do and it can be helpful to imagine yourself surfing the emotion with different life skills taught in ACT (such as Defusion and dropping anchor) as you would a wave.

-How do you use Dialectical Behavior Therapy (DBT) to help with treating Eating Disorders?
+How Does Dialectical Behavior Therapy (DBT) Help With Treating Eating Disorders?

 Eating disorders often impact a person’s ability to be in the moment because the eating disorder voice is lost in thoughts of the future or the past with “what ifs...” and “should haves...”